KOCage/Vinehalla/README.md

 - root/Vines = parent folder for vine videos
 - root/Vines/Unknown = folder for vines where author is unknown
 - root/Vines/.... = vines with known authors should be stored in folders named after the author.
 The seed.rb file will use the folder names to set the author field in the database entries
+- IMPORTANT: Each author folder, including the "Unknown" folder (if it exists), needs a vineDetails.csv file.

+# vineDetails.csv:
+Each author folder needs a vineDetails.csv file.
+This file contains three columns: Title, Tags, and Dialogue.
+The seeds file will use these csv files to add tag and dialogue data to each vine found in that author's folder.

 # Database updating:
 Currently the app doesn't offer a way to edit the vine database.
 To add tags/dialogue to the database, you will need to modify the entries manually.
 I recommend the SQLite DB Browser. https://sqlitebrowser.org/